Pazolastock / Piz Nurschalas

 Description

 We are not the only ones!
-We don't have to worry about creating a good ascent track.
-With the sun on our faces, we ascend in a southerly direction to the ridge, where we change from the north to the south side.
-Here there are a few meters of descent, which we master with the skins under the skis.
-Then there are still a few hairpin bends to the summit.
+We don't have to worry about making a good ascent track.
+With the sun on our faces, we ascend south to the ridge, where we switch from the north to the south side.
+There are a few meters of descent here, which we manage with climbing skins under our skis.
+Then it’s just a few turns to the summit.

-We decided to descend over Lake Toma, which is why we now descend a few meters in altitude again.
-You never know if you should leave the skins on or not!
-Because in good conditions, the ridge up to the Fil da Tuma can be mastered with skis.
-Otherwise, wearing is announced.
-After this breezy passage we swing down to the snow-covered Tomasee, a special experience if you know the place from summer.
-Where the water leaves the lake, our descent continues, to the plain Plidutscha and on to Chamut.
+We decided to descend via Lake Toma, so now we descend a few hundred meters again.
+You never know whether to keep the skins on or not!
+Because in good conditions, the ridge to Fil da Tuma can be skied.
+Otherwise, carrying is required.
+After this airy passage, we swing down to the snow-covered Lake Toma, a special experience if you know the place from summer.
+Where the water leaves the lake is where our descent continues, to the plain Plidutscha and onward to Tschamut.

-Option 1: Descent on the east side via Nurschalas Grondas to Alp Milez
+Variant 1: descent on the east side via Nurschalas Grondas to Alp Milez

-Option 2: Departure on the west side via the Pazolaälpetli to Nätschen and Andermatt
+Variant 2: descent on the west side over Pazolaälpetli to Nätschen and Andermatt

-The water of the young Rhine leaves the lake through a steep channel that runs down to Pliducha.
-This is passable in good conditions and an absolute insider tip.
-Cheers!
+The water of the young Rhine leaves the lake through a steep gully that descends down to Plidutscha.
+This is rideable in good conditions and is an absolute insider tip.
+Yay!

-dodge to the valley floor, because the galleries on the pass road above Tschamut no longer exist.
+When descending to Tschamut in uncertain avalanche conditions, avoid the valley floor because the galleries on the pass road above Tschamut no longer exist.

 Directions